ROCm/rocALUTION/docs/usermanual/basics.rst

 File logging
 ============

-rocALUTION trace file logging can be enabled by setting the environment variable `ROCALUTION_LAYER` to 1. rocALUTION will then log each rocALUTION function call including object constructor / destructor, address of the object, memory allocation, data transfers, all function calls for matrices, vectors, solvers and preconditioners.
+To enable rocALUTION trace file logging, set the environment variable ``ROCALUTION_LAYER`` to 1. rocALUTION then logs each rocALUTION function call including object constructor/destructor, address of the object, memory allocation, data transfers, all function calls for matrices, vectors, solvers, and preconditioners.
-The log file will be placed in the working directory.
+The log file is placed in the working directory.
-The log file naming convention is `rocalution-rank-<rank>-<time_since_epoch_in_msec>.log`.
+The log file naming convention is ``rocalution-rank-<rank>-<time_since_epoch_in_msec>.log``.
-By default, the environment variable `ROCALUTION_LAYER` is unset, and logging is disabled.
+By default, the environment variable ``ROCALUTION_LAYER`` is unset and logging is disabled.

 .. note:: Performance might degrade when logging is enabled.

 Versions
 ========

-For checking the rocALUTION version in an application, pre-defined macros can be used:
+For checking the rocALUTION version in an application, use pre-defined macros:

 .. code-block:: cpp